-It has volume graduations printed up the reservoir, which many have, in fact, it is a mystery to me why everyone does not include this as a standard feature.
-It features flexible 1/4″/6.35mm hose for faster water flow, but so do all of the others.
+It has volume graduations printed up the reservoir, which many have, in fact, it is a mystery to us why everyone does not include this as a standard feature.
+It features flexible 1/4″/6.35 mm hose for faster water flow, but so do all of the others.
 The advertised low profile shape is equally something many other brands are following.

 NRS PFD Hydration Pack

-Description: NRS PFD Hydration Pack (personal flotation device) or life jacket, as they are commonly referred to, and typically donned when on the water in a one of many crafts.
+The NRS PFD Hydration Pack (personal flotation device) or a life jacket, as they are commonly referred to, and typically donned when on the water in one of many crafts.
 In particular, you would be a kayaker or paddler of some sort to find this hydration pack useful.
-Although, with a capacity of a mere 1.5l, don’t expect to go too far between fresh water points.
+Although, with a capacity of a mere 1.5 l, don’t expect to go too far between fresh water points.